 Which would you chose for yourself?
 Why would you choose differently for an innocent baby?

-- Whether or not a pregnant woman has difficulty making the decision to abort a child doesnât change the outcome to the child.
+Whether or not a pregnant woman has difficulty making the decision to abort a child doesn't change the outcome to the child.
+And it does not change the morality of the decision.

-- If you believe God will not allow anyone to be robbed of life due to the actions of others in abortion, you cannot believe in murderâunless God sanctions it.
+If you believe God will not allow anyone to be robbed of life due to the actions of others in abortion, as some have said, you still cannot believe God sanctions murder.

-- Whether or not there is “access” to birth control doesnât change the moral value of a life.
-And, for the love of all that is holy, people, condoms cost 50¢ a popâand work remarkably well when used correctlyâhow much “access” do you need?
+For the love of all that is holy, people, condoms cost about 50¢ a pop (and work remarkably well when used properly).
+How much “access” do you need?

 May God have mercy on us.